Jerick McKinnon: San Francisco 49ers

 On March 14, 2018, McKinnon signed a four-year, $30 million contract with the San Francisco 49ers.
-On September 1, 2018, he tore his ACL during a team workout, prematurely ending his season.
-He was placed on injured reserve two days later.
+On September 1, he tore his ACL during a team workout, ending his season before it even started.
+McKinnon was placed on injured reserve two days later.

 McKinnon suffered a setback from his knee surgery during training camp and was placed on season-ending injured reserve on August 31, 2019.
 Without McKinnon, the 49ers reached Super Bowl LIV, but lost 31–20 to the Kansas City Chiefs.

 McKinnon made his return to the NFL in Week 1 of the 2020 season against the Arizona Cardinals.
-He had three carries for 24 rushing yards to go along with three receptions for 20 receiving yards and one receiving touchdown in the 24–20 loss.
+He had three carries for 24 yards to go along with three receptions for 20 yards and a touchdown in the 24–20 loss.
 During Week 2 against the New York Jets, McKinnon had a 55-yard run on a 3rd-and-31 situation.
-Overall, he finished the game with three attempts for 77 rushing yards (25.7 yards per carry) and a touchdown as the 49ers won 31–13.
+Overall, he finished the 31–13 road victory with three carries for 77 yards (25.7 yards per carry) and a touchdown as the 49ers.
 McKinnon scored a touchdown in the following two games to give him four consecutive games with a touchdown to start the season.
-Overall, McKinnon finished the 2020 season with 81 carries for 319 rushing yards and five rushing touchdowns to go along with 33 receptions for 253 receiving yards and one receiving touchdown.
+He finished the 2020 season with 81 carries for 319 yards and five touchdowns to go along with 33 receptions for 253 yards and a touchdown in 16 games and four starts.

 Kansas City Chiefs

+2021 season

-McKinnon signed a one-year contract with the Chiefs on April 30, 2021.
-He was placed on injured reserve on November 30.
-He was activated on January 1, 2022.
-In the regular season-ending Week 18 game against the Denver Broncos, McKinnon scored his first ever rushing touchdown with Kansas City.
-The Chiefs defeated the Broncos 28–24.
-In the Wild Card Round against the Pittsburgh Steelers, McKinnon scored a receiving touchdown as part of a 142-scrimmage yard day in the 42–21 victory.
-He re-signed with the team on June 14, 2022.
+McKinnon signed a one-year contract with the Kansas City Chiefs on April 30, 2021.
+He was placed on injured reserve with a hamstring injury on November 30.
+McKinnon was activated on January 1, 2022.
+In the regular season finale against the Denver Broncos, he scored his first touchdown with the Chiefs during the 28–24 victory.

+McKinnon finished the 2021 season with 12 carries for 62 yards to go along with 13 receptions for 107 yards and a touchdown in 13 games and no starts.
+During the Wild Card Round against the Pittsburgh Steelers, McKinnon scored a receiving touchdown as part of a 142-scrimmage yard day in the 42–21 victory.